GoogleCloudPlatform/storage-sdrs/scripts/deployment/mig_create_and_update/README.md

     gcloud deployment-manager deployments create <YOUR_NEW_DEPLOYMENT_NAME> --config=<YOUR_CURR_VER_FILE_NAME>.yaml
     ```

-    This creates an Instance Template with updated version of container image as specified in "startup_new.sh"
+    This creates an Instance Template with updated version of container image as specified in 'startup_new.sh'.

   4. Update the Managed Instance Group Deployment (created in step 5) using the new Instance Template (created in step 11) as follows